sigmacomputing/sigmaquickstarts/site/sigmaguides/src/snowflake_cost_per_query_template/snowflake_cost_per_query_template.md

 In this QuickStart we created the `query_history_enriched` table and launched Sigma's **Snowflake Cost per Query** template.
 <br>
+If you're interested in a Snowflake Optimization tool, check out [Select!](https://select.dev)
 <!-- THE FOLLOWING ADDITIONAL RESOURCES IS REQUIRED AS IS FOR ALL QUICKSTARTS -->
 **Additional Resource Links**